 Welding, the practice of fusing pieces of metal together, is thousands of years old; the earliest evidence of humans welding dates back to the Bronze Age.
 Now, thousands of years later, welders are still in high demand, which is an occupation expected to grow 6 percent by 2020.

 There are a few ways to pursue a career as a welder.
 While studying mechanical engineering is certainly an option, students may also look into vocational school or an apprenticeship.
-The need for welders and good pay make it a great option for students who enjoy mechanical, active engineering work.
+The need for welders and good pay makes it a great option for students who enjoy mechanical, active engineering work.

 5. 3D Printing